nicola-strappazzon/CH552/README.md

 Here are the most relevant specifications of the MCU.
 For more details, refer to the [official documentation](https://www.wch-ic.com/products/CH552.html).

-- Operates between 5V and 3.3V.
+- Operates between: 5V and 3.3V.
-- Includes 16KB Code Flash, 1KB XRAM, 256B iRAM, and 128B DataFlash.
+- Includes this memories types: 16KB Code Flash, 1KB XRAM, 256B iRAM, and 128B DataFlash.
-- Supports USB 2.0, UART, SPI, and ISP communication protocols.
+- Supports this communication protocols: USB 2.0, UART, SPI, and ISP.
-- Features 3 timers, 2 signal capture units, 2 PWM, and 4 ADC.
+- Other features: 3 timers, 2 PWM, 4 ADC, and more.
-- Equipped with a BootLoader.
+- Equipped with a Bootloader.
 - Includes a 24MHz internal clock.
 - Comes with a unique numeric identifier.
 - Available packages: TSSOP-20, SOP-16, MSOP-10.